ampl/ampl.github.io/docs/source/solvers/options/x-gurobi.md

       0 - No
       1 - Yes (default.)

+pre:funcpieceerror (funcpieceerror)
+      For 'funcpieces=-1' or -2, this option provides the maximum allowed error (absolute for -1, relative for -2) in the piecewise-linear approximation.

+      The value can be overridden by suffix .funcpieceerror of the individual constraints.

+pre:funcpiecelength (funcpiecelength)
+      If 'funcpieces=1', this option or suffix provide the length of each piece of the piecewise-linear approximation.

+pre:funcpieceratio (funcpieceratio)
+      This option (and suffix) control whether the piecewise-linear approximation of a function constraint is an underestimate of the function, an overestimate, or somewhere in between.
+A value of 0.0 will always underestimate, while a value of 1.0 will always overestimate.
+A value in between will interpolate between the underestimate and the overestimate.
+A special value of -1 chooses points that are on the original function.

+pre:funcpieces (funcpieces)
+      This option (and suffix) set the strategy used for performing a piecewise-linear approximation of a function constraint.
+They have the following meaning:

+      0 - Automatic choice (default)
+      >=2 - Sets the number of pieces; pieces are equal width 1 - Uses a fixed width for each piece; the actual width is provided in the 'funcpiecelength' option/suffix
+      -1 - Bounds the absolute error of the approximation; the error bound is provided in the 'funcpieceerror' option/suffix
+      -2 - Bounds the relative error of the approximation; the error bound is provided in the 'funcpieceerror' option/suffix.

+pre:funcpiecesuf (funcpiecesuf, funcpiecesuffixes)
+      0/1*: whether to consider the individual .funcpiece... suffixes in objectives and constraints, which impact Gurobi's approximation quality of nonlinear constraints, beyond the corresponding global options

 pre:miqcpform (premiqcpform)
       For mixed-integer quadratically constrained (MIQCP) problems, how Gurobi should transform quadratic constraints: